Control Panel

 2. Select the Add-ons tab on the left if it is not already.

-3. Select the Install… button along the top.
+3. In the top right drop-down, select the Install from Disk… button along the top.

 4. This will open a file dialog where you should navigate to where you have downloaded the nebula_generator.x.x.x.zip file (where x.x.x is the version number).
 This file should not be unzipped.

-5. Then, click the Install add-on from file button.
+5. Then, click the Install from Disk button.

 6. Search for the add-on by typing Nebula Generator in the search box if it does not already appear.

-7. Make sure the checkbox next to the Add-on (Add Mesh: Nebula Generator) is ticked:
+7. Make sure the checkbox next to the Add-on (Nebula Generator) is ticked:

 Nebula Generator Installed